-C. Other eligibility requirements are in effect.
-No. X Yes, as specified below: An application must be filed, signed and dated by a parent, another member of the family when the parents are unable or unwilling to apply, or a state agency acting on behalf of the child.

-- 2. The child must be living with a specified relative, or was living with a specified relative, within six (6) months prior to the month in which assistance is requested.
-The child must be, or have been, living in a place of residence maintained by one or more specified relatives as his or their own home. - 3.
-The child is without resources immediately accessible to meet his/her needs. - 4.
-The emergency assistance is necessary to avoid destitution or removal of such child or to provide living arrangements for him in a home. - 5.
-The destitution or need for living arrangements did not arise because the needy child or specified relative refused, without good cause, to accept employment or training for employment. - D The kinds of emergency situations which are covered by this program and the kinds of assistance and services provided to meet the emergency situations are detailed in Attachment 3-A.
+Page 3 of 9 Attachment B IV-A STA TE OF DELAWARE Section 3 Page 2 C. Othe er eligibility requirements are in effect.
+No. X Yes, as specified below: 1.
+An application must be filed, signed parent, another member of the famil parents are unable or unwilling to ap agency acting on behalf of the child. y when the ply, or a state 2.
+The child must be living with a speci was living with a specified relative, w months prior to the month in which a requested.
+The child must be, or hav a place of residence maintained by o specified relatives as his or their own rithin six (6) issistance is re been, living in one or more 3.
+The child is without resources imme to meet his/her needs. diately accessible 4.
+The emergency assistance is neces destitution or removal of such child o arrangements for him in a home.
+5. The destitution or need for living arra arise because the needy child or spe refused, without good cause, to acce or training for employment. ecified relative D prog kinds of emergency situations which a ram and the kinds of assistance and se eet the emergency situations are detai ervices provided